lucius-barde/bardic-cms/README.md

      1. int $id: the blob's ID.

 - getDefaultParams: get the list of default params for a specific blob's type.
 This data is stored in /modules/{{type}}.json.
 Requires:
-     1. param $type: the requested type.
+     1. param $type: the requested blob type.

-- getSiteProperties: get the blob of type "site", which should be unique.
-This blob, generally with database ID = #1,  contains the site parameters.
-Requires no params.

-- isTheAuthor: check if connected user is the author of a blob.
-Requires:
-    1. int $id: the blob's ID.
+- getSiteProperties: gets $config['site'] from config.php.

 - setBlobStatus: changes the status of a blob.
 Requires:
     1. int $id: the blob's ID.
     2. int $status. the blob's new status.
+By default Bardic CMS uses status 1 = online, 0 = offline (draft), -1 = deleted.

 - updateBlob: updates a blob's entry.
 All fields are rewritten, so it requires everything.
 Params must be given as an array, and are encoded as JSON in this function.
 Requires:
     1. int $id: the blob's ID.
     2. array $post: data corresponding to database fields.

 ### Media model
-Media operations
+Media operations.

 - generateThumbnail: creates, from a given absdir of image, a thumbnail image with uploaded image's name plus "-WxH".
 Returns the thumbnail's image.
 No error handling, assuming that the uploads dir is writeable.
 Requires:
 	1. string $img: image path in the absdir (absolute directory) format.
 	2. int $twidth: thumbnail width in pixels, default 300
 	3. int $theight: thumbnail height in pixels, default 300
 	4. int $quality: for jpeg images, thumbnail quality (0-100), default 90

+- getMedia: get the media list for a directory inside /uploads.
+Can be used synchronously or in AJAX.
+Requires:
+- 1. string $subdir: the requested directory relative to the /uploads folder, should start with '/')

 - moveMedia: moves a media to a subfolder or to the parent folder.
 Requires:
 	1. current path of the file relative to /uploads $from